?3 August - to - 8 August, 1998

 Hobbex Coverage:

-A Frag in the Darkness by Hobbex, who was on hand and writes that the games produced some of the most enjoyable deathmatch he has ever witnessed.
+Some more excellent coverage of the games can be found in A Frag in the Darkness by Hobbex, who was on hand and writes that the games produced some of the most enjoyable deathmatch he has ever witnessed.
 His feature article throws some more light on how Clan Nine managed to dominate Deathrow in DR's favoured map - DM3:

 "I think that Nine surprised Deathrow, as well as myself, by using a tactic on [DM3] that is different from what we have seen before.
 Lending much from their proven tactics on E1M2, Nine did not seem to bother about the RL, the Shaft, or the GL (in fact they hardly touched the water).
 Instead, they concentrated only on holding the two powerful armors and the quad.
 After about ten minutes, things were looking very good for Nine, with at least 30 points up and complete control.
 This is when I started rubbing my eyes".